dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 * **Freeware**
 Freeware is distributed without any payment expected by the author.
 Freeware software might be a basic version of a more fully featured program, or it can be bundled to promote another software.
 Freeware normally comes with no source code.
 Some examples of freeware are Adobe Reader, most of Windows drivers.
 Please, note that freeware should not be confused with **free software**.

+* **SaaS**
+The advent of cloud computing has made this model more common place.
+The software is normally hosted on the cloud or web and accessed via a web browser and it is paid on a subscription base.
+In this kind of software distribution it is unlikely for you to have access to both the binary and the source code.
+Office365 and Google Docs are examples.

 * **Open Source Software**
 Open Source Software is defined by 10 principles that are available at https://opensource.org/osd-annotated